 Summer Is Heat Stress Season

-Well, it’s June again and we should be thinking about heat stress to make sure workers don’t overheat this year.
+Well, it’s summer again and we should be thinking about heat stress to make sure workers don’t overheat this year.
 Heat stress is a risk for people working outdoors but also for those working inside.

 What Is Heat Stress?

 So what is heat stress?
 When the body can’t cool itself by sweating, a range of heat-related issues can occur, including heat rashes, heat cramps, heat exhaustion, and heat stroke (which is the most dangerous).
 These are collectively known as heat stress.